HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 - WCM Crawling
 - Push API for use with WCM Content Sources
 - Search via REST API
-- The REST API request body size is limited to `5MB`
+- The REST API request body size is limited to 5 MB.
-- A search result is limited to 10,000 results
+- A search result is limited to 10,000 results.

 ## Preparing your Kubernetes Cluster